 “We have a plan and are taking action by bridging the gaps with intervention, quality healthcare facilities, recovery professionals and contingencies to help get people clean," Robbinsville Police Sgt.
 Scott Kivet said.
 “Robbinsville is proud to now have every municipality in Mercer County, along with The College of New Jersey PD and the Trenton PD, come aboard to join the effort.
 I want to emphasize that what we are offering is a pathway to recovery, not a get-out-of-jail-free card.”

 There were 166 overdose deaths in Mercer County from 2012-2015, including 55 last year alone.
 Contributing to the death rate is the fact New Jersey has some of the highest heroin purity rates in the nation.
 Of the 430 individuals arrested by Robbinsville Police for narcotics since 2015, close to 65 percent of those were for opiates/opioids.

-“Not everyone chose to speak with a certified counselor, but all were offered that opportunity.
-We are proud to say that 8 of the 19 followed through, accepted and received treatment.
+“Not everyone chose to speak with a certified counselor, but all were offered that opportunity," Chief Nitti said.
+"We are proud to say that eight of the 19 followed through, accepted and received treatment.
 Three of those eight individuals had no insurance, but qualified for treatment scholarship through a Recovery Advocates of America scholarship.
 This program works.”

 Robbinsville Police are now accepting walk-ins at its headquarters at 1117 Route 130 North and continue to be assisted by the local opiate task force.
 RPD will provide the counselor and the person struggling with addiction a safe, private setting to discuss the process of getting the help needed to begin the recovery process.
 Treatment scholarships and paid recovery expenses are based on eligibility and availability.